anvilproject/anvil-portal/content/learn/data-submitters/set-up-a-data-model.md

 ## 2.4 - Complete the AnVIL Data Submission Form

 Once you have your data model and all information, you will be ready to complete the AnVIL Data Submission Form.
 The form gathers study information to create the deposit workspace.
-To complete the form, you will need:
+To complete the form, you will need all of the following information:

+- Contact Name
+- Sequencing Center
+- Data cohorts (# dbGap registrations + # consent codes)
+- Data Model files (the Data Dictionary spreadsheet)
+- Cohort/Dataset name
+- Study Name
 - dbGaP registration ID (phsID)
 - Consent groups
 - Consent codes